noursaidi/udmi/docs/guides/example_messaging.md

 These points have been named according to [DBO](../tech_primer.md) at the controller.

 This is an example, in practice the system may comprise additional components and points not shown in the example.
 These would be incorporated in the same way.
-There are different ways and connectivity options to achiee the same functionality e.g. using [gateways](../specs/gateway.md)
+There are different ways and connectivity options toa achieve the same functionality e.g. using [gateways](../specs/gateway.md)

 ## Site Model & Metadata